pplux/slb/doc/using.rst

 Your first class
 ----------------

+So, we have seen how to run simple C functions from Lua, but if you are using SLB, which is a C++ library, chances are you have many classes in your project, and you want to access some of them from Lua.
+SLB provides facilities to expose your classes to Lua so you can create objects, copy them, call their methods, and pass them from C to Lua and back.

 For the purposes of this section, let's consider a simple class like this one:

 .. code-block:: c++